-One week, in late October 1968, my dad got the itch to visit Monument Valley on the Arizona/Utah state line.
-Putting in marathon mileage behind the wheel, by the end of day two, he announced he was stopping.
-The sun was setting and a Motel 6 or Travel Lodge was nowhere in sight.
-We were miles from the next cluster of roadside hospitality and street lights.
+In late October 1968, Dad got the itch to visit Monument Valley on the Utah/Arizona border.
+Putting in marathon mileage, by the end of the first day, he announced he was stopping.
+The sun was setting and there was no Motel 6 or Travel Lodge in sight.
+We were miles from the next cluster of roadside diners and street lights.
 In the gathering darkness, we spotted a lone neon sign ‘Sunrise Motel,’ and Dad pulled off the highway.

-More tired than hungry, we gratefully accepted lodging in a small, dingy cabin divided into two rooms.
-Dad and my brother shared the back; my mother and I in front.
-We’d finally settled in, our blankets pulled way up to shield us from cold drafts wafting through the cabin.
-They noisily rustled the window shutters like unseen fingers stroking harp strings, but we fell asleep anyway.
+More tired than hungry, we gratefully checked in a small, dingy two room cabin.
+Dad and my brother shared the back; my mother and I in the front room.
+We settled in, our blankets pulled way up to shield us from cold drafts wafting through the cabin.
+The wind rattled the window shutters like unseen fingers stroking them, but we fell asleep anyway.

 Trying to hide her alarm, Mom grimaced and held a finger to her lips, ordering silence.
-As quietly and moving as smoothly as possible, leaving bathrobes and toothbrushes behind, Dad and my brother slipped into our room, closing the door to theirs, now filled with chirping bats.
-Dad hugged an open suitcase under each arm instead of clicking them shut while Mom ever so carefully lifted the front door latch for our escape.
+Moving as quietly and smoothly as possible, leaving bathrobes and toothbrushes behind, Dad and my brother slipped into our room, closing the door to theirs, now filled with chirping bats.
+Dad hugged an open suitcase under each arm instead of clicking them shut.
+Mom, ever so carefully, lifted the front door latch for our escape.

 Outside, still uncertain of our proximity to danger, we tiptoed to the Plymouth, our wonderful big blue, four door, bat-less refuge.
 Everyone pretended to nap as we waited for sunrise before driving away.

 Hilarious.
 I just discovered ur bog after being an admirer for over twenty years.
 Brilliant.ReplyDelete